Accio/MCBDD/index.md

 The offline activity including reading and programming:
 * After lecture 3 (March 20th), please think about how to define representativity and selectivity mathematically, and read about the Gini Index and Shannon Entropy.
-* Read this review before the next lecture on March 27th: Vincent, Fabien, and Davide Gianni.
-“The Limitations of Small Molecule and Genetic Screening in Phenotypic Drug Discovery.”
-Cell Chemical Biology (2025). https://doi.org/10.1016/j.chembiol.2025.10.008.
+* Read this review before the next lecture on March 27th: Vincent, Fabien, and Davide Gianni. [“The Limitations of Small Molecule and Genetic Screening in Phenotypic Drug Discovery.”](https://doi.org/10.1016/j.chembiol.2025.10.008), Cell Chemical Biology (2025).

 <a name="moduleiii"></a>